JurgenR/aioslsk/docs/source/USAGE.rst

     client.users.untrack_user('interesting user')

 Sending the command does not necessarily mean the tracking of the user was successful, if the user we attempted to track does not exist then the tracking will fail.
-Events related to tracking:
+Event related to tracking:

-* :class:`.UserTrackingEvent`
-* :class:`.UserTrackingFailedEvent`
-* :class:`.UserUntrackingEvent`
+:class:`.UserTrackingStateChangedEvent`

 .. _users-friends: